Gioraglick/Tutorial-10_Group-4/Report.md

-* Objectives
+* This text will be bold* Objectives

-Develop an information system to improve the operation on their in-house call management centre (CMC) Adjust the call flow rate to suitable Relationship Managers (RM) in order to perform sales (holiday packages) Match RMs and end-customers according to RMs skills, performance, product knowledge and customers profiles Create a target list for each RM based on their skills and profile
+Develop an information system to improve the operation on their in-house call management centre (CMC).
+Adjust the call flow rate to suitable Relationship Managers (RM) in order to perform sales (holiday packages) Match RMs and end-customers according to RMs skills, performance, product knowledge and customers profiles Create a target list for each RM based on their skills and profile